MSVaishnavi16/MSVaishnavi16/README.md

 - 👋 Hi, I’m @MSVaishnavi16
-- 👀 I’m interested in Protein engineering,Molecular biology,Molecular docking,Drug designing,etc.,
+- 👀 I’m interested in Protein engineering,Molecular biology,Molecular docking,Drug designing,Protein modelling,Cellular biologyetc.,
 - 🌱 I’m currently studying my 4th year of BTech-Biotechnology at SASTRA University.
 - 💞️ I’m looking to collaborate on works related to molecular docking,MDsimulation and protein engineering.
 - 📫 How to reach me: 124010136@sastra.ac.in and vaishnavi16ms@gmail.com